 Oreo cookie ingredients

-Cocoa powders are made from cocoa mass by pressing out the cocoa butter.
-This results in a drier powder which still contains some fat, but a lot less than the initial cocoa mass.
+Cocoa powders are made from cocoa beans.
+Manufacturers ferment, dry and roast the cocoa beans and then mill them into a paste called cocoa mass.
+Cocoa mass is a mixture of cocoa butter (a fat) and dry cocoa ingredients (a mixture of a lot of different components).
+You then transform cocoa mass into cocoa powder by pressing out the majority of the fat.
+This results in a dry powder which still contains some fat, but a lot less than the initial cocoa bean.

-Before the transformation of beans into powders takes place, there can be another another step in between: alkalization.
-This process was discovered more than a 100 years ago by a Dutch manufacturer, van Houten.
+Manufacturers can decide to add one additional step to the process before the beans are milled: alkalization.
+This process was discovered more than a 100 years ago by a Dutch manufacturer, van Houten (which is why you will often find the term ‘Dutch process’ to describe it).
 He discovered that by adding some alkali (products with a high pH) to the slightly acidic (pH 5-6) cocoa beans would improve their flavour (read more about pH and bases & acids here).
-The alkalization process would make it less bitter, but also change the colour of the product.
+The alkalization process makes the beans less bitter, but also changes the colour of the product.

-Innovation in alkalization
+Innovation in alkalization & sustainability

 Alkalization isn’t actually the most sustainable of processes.
 The alkali that need to be added, such as ammonium carbonate with iron salts, aren’t the best from an environmental and safety perspective.
 Innovation is on-going within this space to continuously improve the process.
 The producer of Oreo filed a patent a few years ago stating an improved production method to do so, using more environmentally friendly alkali!